 Welcome to another story of how I was introduced to an awesome game by random during a convention or expo.
-I was at The Mix (an indie game vent during GDC 2022) and one of the games on display was Scathe.
+I was at The Mix (an indie game event during GDC 2022) and one of the titles on display was Scathe.
 Its look got my attention but the gameplay and action made me keep playing.

 Back in 2016; Doom taught a lesson to the games industry on how you make a shooter.
 Scathe feels like a byproduct of that lesson while staying true to the genre’s classic roots.
 It’s a simple shooter that allows you to blast legions of demons alone or with friends.
 However; it also took that lesson of keeping it old school a little too far.

 Players take on the role of the titular hero, the Enforcer of Hell.
 You are tasked by the Creator to prove your worth.
 To do so, you will need to navigate your way through the mazes of hell and blast every demon you encounter.
 You could go it alone or work in a team of four.
 That is the plot right there, simple, to the point and you don’t need to think about it.

 The gameplay is the standard one you have seen in almost every shooter in which you’re a walking personification of death.
 You have a gun (with unlimited bullets) and you go around blasting waves of demons.
 Enemies range from zombies to demon foot soldiers and more (the standard seen in such a game).
 Along the way, you pick up new weapons along with artifacts and magic that will boost your character.